 • Children practice social situations in pretend PLAY.
 They’re able to work out fears and anxiety in a safe place and in a safe way.
 Their PLAY isn’t part of fantasy world.
 Rather, it has deep roots in reality!

-• Children try out new roles during pretend PLAY.
+• During pretend PLAY, children try out new roles.
 They imagine various situations or settings.
 In pretend PLAY, children experiment.
 Sounds a lot like science huh?
 Language, emotions and even relationships are open for experimentation.
 Pretend PLAY develops children’s problem-solving skills.
 In fact, this ability to ‘live in another world’ shows an advance in cognitive processing.

 Pretend PLAY helps children: